 The Plan recognizes that the computer, telecommunications, and other systems ("Outside Systems") of outside entities ("Outside Entities") have the potential for major, mission-critical, adverse effects on the conduct of PGE's business.
 PGE does not have control of these Outside Entities or Outside Systems.
-However, the Plan includes an ongoing process of identifying and contacting Outside Entities whose systems in PGE's judgment have, or may have, a substantial effect on PGE's ability to continue to conduct the mission-critical aspects of its business without disruption from Year 2000 problems.
+However, the Plan includes an ongoing process of identifying and contacting Outside Entities whose systems, in PGE's judgment, have or may have a substantial effect on PGE's ability to continue to conduct the mission-critical aspects of its business without disruption from Year 2000 problems.
 The Plan envisions PGE's attempting to inventory and assess the extent to which these Outside Systems may not be "Year 2000 ready" or "Year 2000 compatible."
-PGE will attempt reasonably to coordinate with these Outside Entities in an ongoing effort to obtain assurance that the Outside Systems that are mission-critical to PGE will be Year 2000 compatible well before January 1, 2000.
-Consequently, PGE will work prudently with Outside Entities in a reasonable attempt to inventory, assess, analyze, convert (where necessary), test, and develop contingency plans for PGE's connections to these mission-critical
+PGE continues to coordinate with these Outside Entities in an ongoing effort to obtain assurance that the Outside Systems that are mission-critical to PGE are year 2000 compatible.